nicktehrany/td/README.md

 ## Bugs and Contributing

 For any bugs feel free to put in an Issue or a PR and I'll be happy to merge it.
-Contributing is also very welcome, just keep in mind this is supposed to be minimal, so features should not be more general and not super niche items.
-However, even if they are niche feel free to but in an Issue for improvements and we can see if it is something that might actually be useful.
+Contributing is also very welcome, just keep in mind this is supposed to be minimal, so features should be more general and not super niche items.
+However, even if they are niche feel free to put in an Issue for improvements and we can see if it is something that might actually be useful.